sphinx-doc/sphinx/doc/theming.rst

 .. versionadded:: 1.7
    sidebar settings

 .. _distribute-your-theme:

-Distribute your theme as a python package
+Distribute your theme as a Python package
 -----------------------------------------

-As a way to distribute your theme, you can use python package.
+As a way to distribute your theme, you can use Python package.
 Python package brings to users easy setting up ways.

-To distribute your theme as a python package, please define an entry point called ``sphinx.html_themes`` in your setup.py file, and write a ``setup()`` function to register your themes using ``add_html_theme()`` API in it::
+To distribute your theme as a Python package, please define an entry point called ``sphinx.html_themes`` in your ``setup.py`` file, and write a ``setup()`` function to register your themes using ``add_html_theme()`` API in it::

     # 'setup.py'